skybet/skybet.github.io/_posts/2017-01-18-recent-graduate-at-skybet.md

 The work day begins at any time between 08:00 and 09:30.
 This flexi-time allows for people to work to hours more suitable to their travel needs.
 The day ends between 16:00 and 18:30 to align with the flexible starting hours.

 # Technology and The Way We Work
-**Sky Betting and Gaming** has adopted team organization in a similar vein to the the ‘Spotify Tribes Model’.
+**Sky Betting & Gaming** has adopted team organization in a similar vein to the the ‘Spotify Tribes Model’.
 This way of working arranges departments into ‘tribes’ with each of these tribes further broken down into smaller working teams.
 It is a very efficient model which allows for high levels of collaborative working (A theme which is encouraged throughout the business).

-**Sky Betting and Gaming** has an excellent technology stack in each tribe.
+**Sky Betting & Gaming** has an excellent technology stack in each tribe.
 My tribe in particular has thoroughly impressed.
 In the short time here I have had exposer to several different platforms and a plethora of programming languages and technologies all fit for purpose.
 My knowledge in my specialized field has been expanded but I’ve also discovered interests in areas not normally considered from the perspective of a data engineer (This is partly due to the excellent collaborative efforts throughout the business).

 # And Finally..
 The City
 When I started working at SBG the city was an afterthought.
 Its appeal was there but I hadn’t had the time to appreciate it in the way I have once I’d settled after a few weeks here at SBG.